DreymaR/BigBagKbdTrixPKL/Layouts/Boo/README.md

 Similarity to Dvorak
 --------------------
-- Boo has several similarities to Dvorak, such as the `AOE` and symbol key placements.
+- The Boo layout has several similarities to Dvorak, such as the `AOE;`, `BT` and symbol key positions.
+- Also, 9 keys are moved only a short distance from their Dvorak positions as seen below.
 - It still has much better stats due to observation of modern design philosophies.
 - Therefore, it may be a good choice for experienced Dvorak users who want a better layout?!
 - Note that it has U on the same finger as E to reduce same-finger bigrams (SFB).
 - It also avoids placing I on the index finger like Dvorak has, for the same reason.
 - As a result of the UE improvement, `, .` move one key to the left.
 - The LS and RN SFBs are avoided by the `L > R > N > H` remap.
-- The poor F position is fixed by a simple move, much like in [DreymaR's Dvorak-Curl-ID mod][Dvk-ID].
+- Dvorak's poor F position is fixed by a simple move, much like in [DreymaR's Dvorak-Curl-ID mod][Dvk-ID].
 <br>

 ![Conservations and close displacements from Dvorak to the Boo layout](./_Res/Similarity_Dvorak-2-Boo.png)

-_Conserved keys (yellow) and close displacements (arrows) going from Dvorak to the Boo layout._
+_Dvorak image showing conserved keys (yellow) and close displacements (arrows) going to the Boo layout._

 [BooLay]: https://ballerboo.github.io/boolayout/ (The Boo layout page on github.io)
 [Dvk-ID]: ../Dvorak#the-dvorak-curl-id-ergo-mod (DreymaR's Dvorak Curl-ID ergo mod)